SowmyaVenky/AzureSynapseExperiments/ADLS_Security/ADLS_Security_Ideas.md

 <img src="./images/adls_sec_001.png" />

-* <b> NOTE USER A, B and C are examples.
-Roles should be assigned to groups and it makes it easier to add and remove users to the group.
-This is the best practice.
-This document uses users to make the concept easier to visualize. </b>

 ##  RBAC CASE 1 - Storage account for each SOR

 * The idea here is to create a separate storage account for each SOR we are trying to bring into the data lake.
 This might seem like an overkill at a first glance.
 This might be the only way to get things like: